 Cigarette smokers face an incredible challenge when attempting to quit.
-Not only does nicotine enter the blood stream and stay in the body for a long time, but withdrawal symptoms affect focus, memory, sleep, appetite, mood, and heart rate.
-According to the Center for Disease Control and Prevention, it can take a person several times to quit smoking, and that the risk for different cancers and heart disease decreases greatly within the first couple of years after cessation.
+Nicotine enter the blood stream and stay in the body for a long time.
+Withdrawal symptoms affect focus, memory, sleep, appetite, mood, and heart rate.
+According to the Center for Disease Control and Prevention, it can take a person several times to quit smoking.
+However the risk for different cancers and heart disease decreases greatly within the first couple of years after cessation.
 Because of this, nicotine withdrawal is one of the most difficult experiences a person can have, and any successful smoking cessation method should warrant further exploration.
-Luckily, a person may have a healthier alternative with CBD pre-rolls—also called hemp pre-rolls or hemp cigarettes—as recent studies show it can be more beneficial than other methods.
+Luckily, a person may have a natural alternative with CBD cigarettes.
+Also called hemp cigarettes, CBD prerolls, or hempettes, these herbal smokes are showing signs they may be more effective than other tobacco cessation methods.

 Hemp cigarettes offer people who spend a small fortune on nicotine an accessible way to quit.
-For some, nicotine patches and other aides don’t work for a variety of reasons: side effects, efficacy, affordability, and a lack of mental health support.
+For some, nicotine patches and other aides don’t work for a variety of reasons. side effects, efficacy, affordability, and a lack of mental health support plague those trying to quit.
 Treating the withdrawal symptoms without addressing the root cause of nicotine addiction (anxiety, depression, mood disorders, other mental health conditions) doesn’t make long-term success feasible.

 Because of this, having an alternative for smoking cessation that not only treats side effects of nicotine withdrawal, but also helps relax the body and reduce anxiety seems almost too good to be true.
 While the studies are limited, the research that does exist is hopeful that CBD pre-rolls could be a safe way to quit smoking.
 One small study found that CBD can reduce continued nicotine use by 40%.